katychuang/try-reflex-docs/CONTRIBUTING.md

-# Contributing to Slate
+# Contributing to Try Reflex Docs

-Thanks for contributing to Slate!
+Thanks for contributing to the docs!
 A couple of quick guidelines for submitting PRs:

 - Please point your pull requests at the `dev` branch, and keep your commit messages clear and informative.
 - Please make sure your contributions work in the most recent version of Chrome, Firefox, and IE.